About the census

-The census is a once in a decade survey that gives the Office for National Statistics (ONS) information about households and people in England and Wales.
+The census is a once in a decade survey of all the people and households in England and Wales.

 Everyone is expected to take part – even if you are a citizen of another country.
-Census 2021 will include questions about your sex, age, work, health, education, household size and ethnicity.
-There will be voluntary questions for those aged 16 and over on sexual orientation and gender identity.
+Census 2021 includes questions about your sex, age, work, health, education, household size and ethnicity.
+There are new voluntary questions for those aged 16 and over on sexual orientation and gender identity, and for the first time, the census also asks about service in the UK Armed Forces.

 How information is used

-Information collected in the census helps councils like Camden, the NHS, charities and other organisations to plan services such as housing, education, health and transport for years to come.
+Information collected helps councils like Camden, central Government, emergency services and other public organisations to plan and fund services.
 It builds up a picture of our communities from very small areas, to regions and the country as a whole.

 Find out more